-- 16. SYSC 19A.1.1R provides that the Remuneration Code applies to a BIPRU firm and a third country BIPRU firm (in the case of a third country BIPRU firm, in relation to the activities carried on from an establishment in the United Kingdom).
-In this guidance statement, such firms are referred to as Remuneration Code firms. - 17.
-This guidance statement provides for the division of Remuneration Code firms into three categories: - (1) proportionality level one; - (2) proportionality level two; and - (3) proportionality level three. - 18.
+- 16. Remuneration 1 provides that the Remuneration Part applies to a CRR firm and a third country CRR firm (in the case of a third country CRR firm, in relation to the activities carried on from an establishment in the United Kingdom).
+This guidance applies to those firms. - 17.
+This guidance statement provides for the division of firms to which the Remuneration Part applies into three categories: - (1) proportionality level one; - (2) proportionality level two; and - (3) proportionality level three. - 18.
 The process by which firms are divided into proportionality levels is provided in Part C (as supplemented by Appendix 1), and may also depend on individual guidance. - 19.
-The proportionality levels provide a framework for the operation of the remuneration principles proportionality rule.
+The proportionality levels provide a framework for the operation of Remuneration 5.1.
 Guidance is given to firms in different proportionality levels in Part D. - 20.
-The proportionality levels are also used as the basis for guidance on separate proportionality tests which apply in relation to remuneration committees (Part F) and Pillar 3 remuneration disclosures (Part G and Appendix 2).
+The proportionality levels are also used as the basis for guidance on separate proportionality tests which apply in relation to remuneration committees (Part F) and remuneration disclosures (Part G and Appendix 2).